cachethq/cachet/README.md

 ### Development Requirements

-The following extra dependencies are required to develop Cachet.
+The following extra dependencies are required to develop Cachet:

 - Node.js
-    + Bower
+- Bower
-    + Gulp
+- Gulp

 ## Installation, Upgrades and Documentation

-You can now find our documentation at [https://docs.cachethq.io](https://docs.cachethq.io) or, directly at [http://cachet.readme.io](http://cachet.readme.io) if the first link fails to load.
-[Cachet Demo](https://demo.cachethq.io).
+You can now find our documentation at [https://docs.cachethq.io](https://docs.cachethq.io).

-If you're upgrading from an earlier version of Cachet, which uses Laravel 4 then you'll need to follow the upgrade instructions [found here](https://docs.cachethq.io/v1.0/docs/upgrading-from-laravel-4).

 ### Demo Account